devdeliw/website/content/posts/nasa_derive_1.md

 ### Current Density

 $\vec{J}$ is called the "current density."
-We know current is the *amount of charge per unit time* that flows through a wire.
-Current *flows* through the material.
-At every point in space, we can assign a small vector that says
+We know current is the *amount of charge per unit time* that travels through a wire (i.e. electron flux).
+If electrons arent trapped in a wire, they flow throughout space.
+At every point in this space we can assign a small vector that says

 "Here's how much charge is flowing through this point, and in what direction."